haimbilia/BuyHub/readme.txt

     => 060830 - Admin UI: In the table, "N" is not capital for the serial number's abbreviation on the whole system.
     => 060833 - Admin UI: "recomended" spelling is not correct under the Manage weightages section.
     => 060861 - Admin UI: Watermark's text is not showing completely in the search fields under the "Blog Contributions" section.
+    => 060873 - Admin UI: Different data is showing under the 'Language data' section while editing and adding the pages under the content pages section.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.